RedHatQE/polarize/README.md

 ### Annotations for Testcase definitions

 The polarize project uses 2 new custom annotation types.
-The @Polarion annotation is used to enter all the metadata necessary to describe a TestCase in Polarion and is annotated on methods, and the @Requirement annotation contains all the metadata necessary to describe a Requirement WorkItem type in Polarion.
-The @Requirement annotation can be used either on a class or a method (if used on a method, it will override its parent class annotation if there is one).
+The @TestDefinition annotation is used for all the metadata necessary to describe a TestCase in Polarion and is annotated on methods.

 Here is a full example:

 ```java
 package com.github.redhatqe.rhsm.testpolarize;

 import com.github.redhatqe.polarize.metadata.DefTypes;
 import com.github.redhatqe.polarize.metadata.Requirement;